KyrieLee0823/scroll-documentation/src/styles/design-system/README.md

 <br/>

-Classes available in CLDS acording to their use:
+Classes available in CLDS according to their use:

 ### [**Layout**](components/layout.css)

-Top level classes to match the page layout of the Chainlink productss (ie. Automation, VRF, etc.).
+Top level classes to match the page layout of the Chainlink products (ie. Automation, VRF, etc.).

 - **container**